-Tricks are fine on All Hallow’s Eve, but when it comes to your nutrition, trying to trick your mind in a “these gummy bears are ok because they are fat free” kinda way can derail you from your goals.
+Tricks are fine on All Hallow’s Eve, but when it comes to your nutrition, trying to trick your mind in a “these gummy bears are okay because they are fat-free” kind of way can derail you from your goals.

 - Don’t eat candy for the wrong reasons.
-You may think the jelly beans are a better choice than the chocolate pumpkins because “they’re just sugar, whereas the chocolate has fat,” but truth be told any extra calories you eat gets turned into fat — be it from sugar, fat or protein.
+You may think the jelly beans are a better choice than the chocolate pumpkins because “they’re just sugar, whereas the chocolate has fat,” but truth be told any extra calories you eat get turned into fat—be it from sugar, fat or protein.

 Remember, you aren’t eating the gummy bears for their vitamins or minerals (there are none), fiber (none again) or health benefits (nada, nil, zilch).
 You’re eating your treats for their taste and the pleasure of indulging.
 So choose the indulgence you actually want, not the one you think you should want, and don’t give candy a hierarchy.
 Ever.

-For example, maybe in the past you’ve allowed yourself one piece of Halloween candy everyday until the candy is gone, but you ended up 2 pounds heavier by Thanksgiving.
-This year, maybe give yourself 5 pieces total, and throw the rest away, or 1 piece per week until Thanksgiving, or you only indulge in 1 piece on Halloween and then donate the rest to charity or our troops.
+For example, maybe in the past you’ve allowed yourself one piece of Halloween candy every day until the candy is gone, but you ended up two pounds heavier by Thanksgiving.
+This year, maybe give yourself five pieces total, and throw the rest away, or one piece per week until Thanksgiving, or you only indulge in one piece on Halloween and then donate the rest.